 *Some of these foods on the chart canines can have should only be in moderation, such as grains, cheeses, and fruit.
 Peanut butter should also not have Xylitol, a sweetener used in some peanut butter products.

-Dry foods should not be the sole source for diet for any fox.
-Fruits, vegetables, meal worms, crickets, should all be mixed into their diet as well, to keep as close as possible to their original diet.
-Personally the diet that worked for us was Blue Buffalo Wilderness as a base kibble offered at all times, thawed mixed chopped veggies with each meal, different fruits chopped every 2-3 days (you don't want to overdo fruits as they will lead to high sugar intake), and we gave mealworms, crickets, and raw pre-made patties as treats every so often.
+Dry foods should not be the sole source diet for any fox.
+Fruits (sparingly, berries are lower in sugar), vegetables (veggies like boiled sweet potatoes, carrots, cucumbers, etc.), meal worms, crickets, should all be mixed into their diet as well, to keep as close as possible to their original diet.
+Foxes should not be given too many veggies high in fiber, as they would not normally get these in the wild.
+Personally the diet that worked for us was Instinct's Ultimate Protein Canine Chicken as a base kibble offered at all times, thawed chopped veggies with each meal, different fruits chopped every 2-3 days (you don't want to overdo fruits as they will lead to high sugar intake and other problems), and we gave mealworms, crickets, and raw pre-made patties as treats every so often.

 Some prefer to feed raw foods.
 There are a couple issues with raw food you should be aware of.
 Firstly, it has to be fresh, and should not be kept in the fridge for longer than 3 days if it doesn't have any preservatives in it, since harmful bacteria can grow any longer than 3 days.
 In the freezer it is fine for months like any dinner meat humans would eat.
 Once the food has been sitting out, if your fox does not eat it all right away, you should throw it out, as bacteria from the fox's mouth can grow and fester on the uneaten food in the bowl.
 The second issue with raw food is that it makes their stool and urine smell much worse.
 In an outdoor enclosure it may not be an issue, but inside the odor becomes quite pungent.